Resources for Parents

 Brooklyn Cultural Adventures Program (BCAP) Summer Camp

 Brooklyn Cultural Adventures Program (BCAP) offers summer programs for kids that take advantage of the incredible resources of our six institutions: Brooklyn Botanic Garden, Brooklyn Children's Museum, Brooklyn Public Library, Brooklyn Museum, Prospect Park and Prospect Park Zoo.
 Adventurers take part in hands-on experiences -- projects, games, and explorations -- that weave connections between art, world culture, literature, history, nature and science.
 Registration for BCAP Summer Camp 2015 is now open!
 BCAPteen applications will be available in February.
 More Info

 Ready, Set, Kindergarten! programs (3 - 5 years)

 In this special six session series, families will enjoy stories and activities designed to encourage the development of early learning skills.
 Exploring literacy, science, and math through music, stories, and play will help you and your child get ready for school!
-Ready, Set, Kindergarten! fall programs will be offered this October and November at 25 locations.
-The flyer is available here.
-We will be also offering the program for children with and without disabilities at the Flatlands Library (PDF flyer and MS Word flyer).
+Ready, Set, Kindergarten!
+Spring 2015 programs resume March 7th at select branches to be announced soon.

 Every year, Brooklyn Public Library offers thousands of programs for babies, children and teens, including story times, after-school homework help, arts and crafts programs, and more.
 Search our calendar of events for times and locations.